vdeminstitute/part/2021-update/europe-note.md

 Europe note
 ================
 Andreas Beger
-2021-03-24
+2021-03-25

-Several countries in Europe have high values for the risk of an adverse regime transition (ART) in 2021-2022.
-These including “surprising” countries like Norway and Denmark, which rank at 11 and 15, respectively.
+Several countries in Europe as well as Canada have high values for the risk of an adverse regime transition (ART) in 2021-2022.
+In Europe these including “surprising” countries like Norway and Denmark, which rank at 11 and 15, respectively.

 Are these indicative for mistakes or shortcomings in the PART forecast model, or do they appear to be legitimately high risk cases?

-(And one should note that although ranking high in terms of relative risk, the actual estimated probabilities of an ART are still relatively low, 16 - 12% for the 4 cases I will look at in more detail below)
+(And one should note that although ranking high in terms of relative risk, the actual estimated probabilities of an ART are still relatively low, 16 - 11% for the 5 cases I will look at in more detail below)

 ``` r
 suppressPackageStartupMessages({